 Breeding values of tree seed

-The development of tree breeding values and a system of rating tree seedlots is based on a seedlot’s genetic worth for the trait of interest.
+Tree breeding values are based on rating a tree seedlots' genetic worth for a specific trait of interest.

 Genetic worth is an index that has been developed in British Columbia to assist seed orchard managers with optimizing the potential genetic gain from orchard seed.
 It is also used to translate changes in the level of genetic improvement in reforestation stock into growth and yield predictions.